 I am also very happy with the bass response from the Creative Sound Solutions SDX-10, this subwoofer hits every low note, has miles of excursion, and hasn’t gotten out of shape once in all my listening, it can easily drive my Adcom GFA-5800 into clipping and not get out of shape.
 I’m quite happy with the bass response but I will play with PR tuning a little to see if I can further optimize the bass and extend the response lower, but I don’t want to trade-off in the 30-50hz range which I’m very happy with.

 The RAAL 70-20XR tweeter is as stunning as I remember it the first time I heard it in Jeff’s Testarossa’s, at which time I knew I had to work with this tweeter.
 There is a realism in this tweeter I’ve never heard before, and not the “cliche like you are there” realism, but this tweeter makes sounds that don’t sound like a speaker.
 Often I feel like I’m hearing a song for the first time, hearing sounds I’d never heard before, or shocked hearing notes or sounds in music with realism and detail I’ve never heard before in any other tweeter.
-In addition, the RAAL presents and images in a “holographic” way, creating a depth of sound and a realism in sound stage presentation I’ve rarely heard before.
+In addition, the RAAL presents images in a “holographic” way, creating a depth of sound and realism in sound stage presentations I’ve rarely heard before.
 A real honor to get to hear and work with this tweeter!

 The RAAL sets a high standard and matching it in the mid and bass section is no small feat, but I’m very pleased with how the CSS LDW7 and SDX10 keep up.
 The midrange is smooth, clean, and detailed, and overall this driver was very easy to work with.

 The SDX10 really blew me away and makes the Enthraals a truly full-range speaker with a flat in-room extension to 25hz.
-What shocked me about the SDX10, and its something I don’t think I’ve heard in a 10” subwoofer, is that it maintains composure and tonality whether at 1mm or 15mm of excursion thanks to the XBL^2 motor.
-Normally as bass volume increases, I’m used to hearing a shift in tone and increase in distortion, but the SDX10 does this better than any 10” subwoofer I’ve heard.
+What shocked me about the SDX10, and it’s something I don’t think I’ve heard in a 10” subwoofer, is that it maintains composure and tonality whether at 1mm or 15mm of excursion thanks to the XBL^2 motor.
+Normally as bass volume increases, I’m used to hearing a shift in tone and an increase in distortion, but the SDX10 does this better than any 10” subwoofer I’ve heard.

-The APR10 passive radiators work as intended, with two there is no danger of overdriving the PR’s and even at full volume you rarely see them move more than 10-15mm.
+The APR10 passive radiators work as intended, with two there is no danger of overdriving the PRs and even at full volume you rarely see them move more than 10-15mm.
 Final PR tuning is around 23hz.
 I ended up designing and CNC machining some billet aluminum dust caps to replace the stock plastic “plus plugs” which I felt didn’t keep up with the overall high-end nature of the build.
 In addition, I 3D printed some black plastic trim rings to replace the rubber “gaskets” that come with the SDX10 and APR10, also giving a more finished and high-end look.
-These trim rings attach to the driver mounting screws using high strength neo magnets.
+These trim rings attach to the driver mounting screws using high-strength neo magnets.

 What’s in the kit?